 - If you’re concentrating, it can be easy to lose track so check how many files you have open.
 If you are trying alternatives for the same design, don’t open it numerous times.
 Only have one file open and save each change you make as a new file so you don’t lose it.

 - Working with layers can also be problematic.
 If you have a complex design with many layers, you may find your system starts to run slow.
 Sometimes just a few layers can cause this if you have a detailed design on each layer.
 There is no recommendation as to how many layers is too many, but check your design and see if you can make any alterations to reduce the number of layers you are working with.

 If nothing works and you are still having problems, first try closing down Design Space, and then re-opening it.
 Sometimes this works to simply clear out whatever the problem was.

 If you find you still have issues, you may need to uninstall and reinstall Design Space.
 This should be a last resort, but sometimes it is necessary.

-Cricut do offer help if you run in to problems, and they have a troubleshooting section which includes many of the most common problems.
+Cricut do offer help if you run in to problems, and they have a troubleshooting section which includes many of the most common problems (we’ve covered a few here).
 As you get used to using Cricut Design Space, you will soon get used to the issues which crip up and you will know exactly what to do to resolve them.